shubhamvad/ai4prod/example/Linux/classification/Readme.md

 - Install ai4prod library in this folder under Install directory.
 If you don't know how, have a look at this tutorial https://www.ai4prod.ai/build-ai4prod-inference-for-windows/

-- create tensorrtModel folder (without this folder Tensorrt model is not saved)
+- If you select tensorrt Mode the optimized model is saved in your specified directory

 # How to compile